CJCombrink/SpellChecker-Plugin/README.md

 The following list is a list with a hint into priority of some outstanding tasks I want to do.
 - [x] Get correct Qt Versions to make deployment versions and upload somewhere (Under Releases).
 - [x] Get all spelling mistakes for a active project.
 The idea was to 1st finish this before releasing, this has changed to start to track the code and get it into a repository.
-- [ ] Underline words that are spelling mistakes (red squiggly lines, did attempt once, but did not work).
+- [x] Underline words that are spelling mistakes (red squiggly lines, did attempt once, but did not work).
 - [ ] Parse and ignore website URLs correctly.
+(Some work done on this but needs more testing/tweaks)
 - [x] Test in other OS's (Linux, etc.)
   - [x] Make releases for other OS's.
 - [ ] Spell check string literals